Azure-Samples/http-trigger-azure-function-premium-plan/README.md

 ---
 page_type: sample
 languages:
-- al-language
 - aspx-csharp
-- bash
 products:
 - azure
 - aspnet-core
-- dotnet-core
-- azure-application-insights
-- azure-app-service
-- azure-blob-storage
 - azure-storage-accounts
 - azure-cosmos-db
 - azure-functions
 - azure-log-analytics
-- azure-nat-gateway
 - azure-virtual-machines
-- vs-code
 name: Call an HTTP-triggered Azure Function using a Private Endpoint
-description: This sample shows how to call an HTTP-triggered Azure Function using Azure Private Endpoints.
-The Azure Functions app is hosted in Azure Functions Premium Plan with Regional VNET Integration.
-In addition, the sample demonstrates how to use the Azure NAT Gateway to handle outbound connections from the Azure Functions app when this makes a large number of calls to external services.
+description: This sample shows how to use an Azure Private Endpoint to call an HTTP-triggered Azure Function hosted in a Premium Plan with Regional VNET Integration.
+The sample also demonstrates how to use the Azure NAT Gateway to handle outbound connections.
 urlFragment: http-trigger-azure-function-premium-plan
 azureDeploy: https://raw.githubusercontent.com/Azure-Samples/http-trigger-azure-function-premium-plan/main/templates/azuredeploy.json
 ---